M5ez/M5ez/README.md

 **`String ez.getButtons()`**

 Then if you call `ez.getButtons`, it will return the name of the key pressed since you last called it, or the empty string is nothing was pressed.
+This function is where everyone's M5ez programs will spends most of their time: waiting for the user to make things continue.

+**`ez.yield()`**

+Internally ez.getButtons()` calls `ez.yield()`, which does the button update as well the wifi signal strength indication and autoconnection if that is enabled.
+You would not need to call this from your code, unless you want the signal bars and autoconnect to work  while in a loop that is going to be running for extended periods of time and that does not involve (also) waiting for buttons.

 **`String ez.waitForButtons()`**